-Any substantive changes in this Legislative Summary that have been made since the preceding issue are indicated in bold print.
+Any substantive changes in this Library of Parliament Legislative Summary that have been made since the preceding issue are indicated in bold print.

-Bill C‑13 incorporates many of the amendments proposed to Bill C‑32, An Act to amend the Official Languages Act and to make related and consequential amendments to other Acts, tabled during the 2nd Session of the 43rd Parliament.3 Bill C‑32, which died on the Order Paper at first reading, had itself been preceded by the release, on 19 February 2021, of a reform proposal entitled English and French: Towards a Substantive Equality of Official Languages in Canada.4 The bill was also preceded by many calls from civil society, parliamentary committees and the Commissioner of Official Languages to modernize theOfficial Languages Act (OLA).5
+Bill C‑13 incorporates many of the amendments proposed in Bill C‑32, An Act to amend the Official Languages Act and to make related and consequential amendments to other Acts,6 which was introduced during the 2nd Session of the 43rd Parliament and died on the Order Paper at first reading.
+That bill had itself been preceded by the release, on 19 February 2021, of a reform proposal entitled English and French: Towards a Substantive Equality of Official Languages in Canada,7 as well as many calls from civil society, parliamentary committees and the Commissioner of Official Languages to modernize the Official Languages Act (OLA).8 When Bill C‑13 was introduced in the House of Commons, the Minister of Official Languages announced that it was much improved compared with its predecessor, Bill C‑32.9

 The very first Official Languages Act was passed in 1969 in response to the recommendations of the Royal Commission on Bilingualism and Biculturalism.
 The purpose of the OLA was to give equal status and equal rights to the use of English and French, not only in Parliament and in the federal courts, but throughout the federal public service.

-Since 1988, the OLA has been amended substantively only once, in 2005, when parliamentarians decided to strengthen the binding nature of the obligations set out in Part VII of the OLA.9 As a result, federal institutions must take positive measures to enhance the vitality of official language minority communities and support and assist their development, and to foster the full recognition and use of both official languages in Canadian society.
+Since 1988, the OLA has been amended substantively only once, in 2005, when parliamentarians decided to strengthen the binding nature of the obligations set out in Part VII of the OLA.12 As a result, federal institutions must take positive measures to enhance the vitality of official language minority communities and support and assist their development, and to foster the full recognition and use of both official languages in Canadian society.
 If federal institutions do not take such measures, they may be subject to complaints to the Commissioner of Official Languages and legal action.

-In 2017, organizations such as the Fédération des communautés francophones et acadienne du Canada (FCFA) and the Association canadienne‑française de l’Alberta highlighted the need to modernize the OLA.
-The Quebec Community Groups Network (QCGN) and other official language minority groups joined the cause soon after.
-That same year, the Standing Senate Committee on Official Languages launched a two‑year, five‑part study of the issue.
-Additionally, the Office of the Commissioner of Official Languages made modernizing the OLA the one and only recommendation of its annual report that year.10 In 2018, the House of Commons Standing Committee on Official Languages followed suit by conducting its own study of the issue.
+That same year, the Standing Senate Committee on Official Languages launched a two‑year, five‑part study to assess the importance of such a modernization.13 Additionally, the Office of the Commissioner of Official Languages made modernizing the OLA the one and only recommendation of its annual report that year.14 In 2018, the House of Commons Standing Committee on Official Languages followed suit by launching its own study of the issue.15

 During the 43rd Parliament, the federal government committed to modernizing and strengthening the OLA.
 This mandate was twice given to the Minister of Economic Development and Official Languages.
-The second time, the minister was asked to improve oversight and coordination of the implementation of the OLA across government, with the support of the President of the Treasury Board.14 In addition, the government promised to strengthen the OLA in its Speech from the Throne to open the 2nd Session of the 43rd Parliament, on 23 September 2020.15 Furthermore, Budget 2021 allocated funding of $6.4 million and $2.3 million over two years to Canadian Heritage and the Treasury Board of Canada Secretariat, respectively, to modernize the OLA.16
+The second time, the minister was asked to improve oversight and coordination of the implementation of the OLA across government, with the support of the President of the Treasury Board.19 In addition, the government promised to strengthen the OLA in its Speech from the Throne to open the 2nd Session of the 43rd Parliament, on 23 September 2020.20 Furthermore, Budget 2021 allocated funding of $6.4 million and $2.3 million over two years to Canadian Heritage and the Treasury Board of Canada Secretariat, respectively, to modernize the OLA.21

-On 19 February 2021, the Minister of Economic Development and Official Languages unveiled an official‑languages reform proposal intended to “establish a new linguistic balance.”20 The document, entitled English and French: Towards a Substantive Equality of Official Languages in Canada, outlines dozens of legislative, regulatory and administrative proposals based on the following guiding principles:
+On 19 February 2021, the Minister of Economic Development and Official Languages unveiled an official‑languages reform proposal intended to “establish a new linguistic balance.”25 The document, entitled English and French: Towards a Substantive Equality of Official Languages in Canada, outlines dozens of legislative, regulatory and administrative proposals based on the following guiding principles:

-The Standing Senate Committee on Official Languages studied the reform proposal and released the key points stemming from its study before Bill C‑32 was introduced.22 The Senate Committee pointed out that many of the commitments in the reform proposal were in line with the recommendations contained in its final report of 2019.
-The FCFA and the Office of the Commissioner of Official Languages reacted positively to the reform proposal and also noted that a number of their recommendations from 2019 were reflected in the document.23
+The Standing Senate Committee on Official Languages studied the reform proposal and released the key points stemming from its study before Bill C‑32 was introduced.27 The Senate Committee pointed out that many of the commitments in the reform proposal were in line with the recommendations contained in its final report of 2019.
+The Fédération des communautés francophones et acadienne du Canada and the Office of the Commissioner of Official Languages reacted positively to the reform proposal and also noted that a number of their recommendations from 2019 were reflected in the document.28

 In general, the commitments to strengthening the provisions of the OLA and better implementing it were applauded.
 A consensus formed around recognizing the unique reality of French and its vulnerable condition, as well as advancing substantive equality of both official languages.
 The idea of reconciling support for Indigenous languages with support for linguistic duality was well received.
 The federal government’s commitment to making regulations specifically for Part VII of the OLA was also met with enthusiasm.